Accreditations and Memberships

 Additionally, five programs have achieved national accreditation from their aligned professional associations:

 - MEd in Communication Disorders (Council on Academic Accreditation of the American Speech-Language-Hearing Association);

-- MEd in School Counseling (Council for Accreditation of Counseling and Related Educational Programs);
+- MEd in Counselor Education (Council for Accreditation of Counseling and Related Educational Programs);

 - MS in Marriage and Family Therapy (Commission on Accreditation for Marriage and Family Therapy Training and Education of the American Association for Marriage and Family Therapy);

-- Master of Library and Information Science (MLIS) program (American Library Association); and
+- Master of Library and Information Science (American Library Association); and

-- Master of Social Work program (Council on Social Work Education).
+- Master of Social Work (Council on Social Work Education).

 College of Nursing and Health Sciences

-Both the bachelor’s degree (BSN) and the master’s degree (MSN) programs in the College of Nursing and Health Sciences are accredited by the Commission on Collegiate Nursing Education.
-The BS in Athletic Training is accredited by the Commission on the Accreditation of Athletic Training Education.
+The baccalaureate degree program in nursing and master's degree program in nursing at Valdosta State University are accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org).
+The BS in Exercise Physiology is accredited by the Commission on Accreditation of Allied Health Education Programs.